albertllousas/social-network-kata-kotlin/readme.md

 - Don't worry about handling any exceptions or invalid commands.
 Assume that the user will always type the correct commands.
 Just focus on the sunny day scenarios.
 - Use whatever language and frameworks you want. (provide instructions on how to run the application)
 - **NOTE:** "posting:", "reading:", "following:" and "wall:" are not part of the command.
 All commands start with the user name.

+## Future growth

+Since there are only 4 commands and a few lines of code, there is no need to add an architectural code pattern.
+The code is simple and straightforward.
+Although, scaling in terms of new commands, adding different data sources, or even a new UI, the code should be refactored to a more maintainable and scalable way
+with:

+- A proper architectural style such layered, hexagonal ...
+- Adhere to SOLID principles like Open/Closed or Dependency Inversion ...